- What is Business Aviation?

 - August 29, 2011

-Last year, NBAA asked the Federal Aviation Administration (FAA) to reconsider a long-standing legal interpretation, known as the "Schwab Interpretation," regarding reimbursement for certain personal flights, and in December 2010, the agency issued a modified interpretation that has the effect of allowing some companies up to full-cost reimbursement for such trips.
+Last year, NBAA asked the FAA to reconsider a long-standing legal interpretation, known as the "Schwab Interpretation," regarding reimbursement for certain personal flights, and in December 2010, the agency issued a modified interpretation that has the effect of allowing some companies up to full-cost reimbursement for such trips.
 NBAA's Tax Committee has created a new resource explaining the requirements and issues to be considered before reimbursement can be made, and providing a list of frequently asked questions on this topic.

 - Download NBAA Member Resource: "FAA Legal Interpretation Permits Reimbursements for Certain Personal Flights" (PDF, 940 KB)